BilldarBagdar/C4Device_32StepSequencer/README.md

 ("path finding" in Max patch "code" is otherwise a PITA, patches have no canonical idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"
 (up one level from "current directory" and down into /code, look for a file named foo.js) the way path interpretation works in other scripting environments.
 A current directory '.' in a path-search string is generally interpreted as the folder where max.exe is located not the current patch folder.
 But inside a project, the
 "path-search search path" starts in the project folder and recurses there first.
-You only need to write "foo.js" in a project patcher and the file gets found within the project folder hierarchy.)
+You only need to write "foo.js" in a project patcher and the file gets found anywhere within the project folder hierarchy.)
 </p>
 <p>